 If it’s peak season somewhere, it’s shoulder season somewhere else…

 But as a lush tropical climate, was it really going to rain all day and ruin my parade?
 No, of course not, and by going during this “shoulder season” period, I saved a fortune at every turn and to top it all off, the trees were green, a feature no one in peak season gets to witness.
 With social distancing now the way of the world, the perks are more enjoyable than ever.

-Each destination will have a unique “in between” time, but it’s totally worth putting a little legwork in to figure out when the peak season begins or ends in each destination – and aim to visit on the correct side of that.
+Each destination will have a unique “in between” time aka shoulder season, but it’s totally worth putting a little legwork – aka a google search – to figure out when the peak season begins or ends in each destination – and aim to visit just on the correct side of that.

 While many travelers will aim for Paris, Milan, Barcelona, Venice or other capitols in July and August, data shows that economy flights in the shoulder season of September are on average 35% cheaper.
 That’s significant savings.
 A few examples?
 Tokyo, Japan is 26% cheaper in September than mid summer, and Paris is a whopping 33% cheaper.

 Side tip: If you are travelling during peak summer, don’t be afraid to look at business class airfare.
-There are many examples where business class is actually cheaper than economy during flash sales, since economy cabins are crammed and many business travellers take the summer off.
+There are many examples where business class is actually cheaper than economy during flash sales, since economy cabins are crammed and many business travelers take the summer off.

 Hotels can vary just as much as flights, with some top five star options sliding as much as 60% cheaper during shoulder season months than when everyone is travelling.
 Again, it’s not just about schools, it’s about the in between time for each and every destination.

 Think warm t-shirt weather during the day but nice cool cardigan weather at night, as opposed to wanting to live in a cold bath day or night.
 Basically, you’re saving on price, but not missing out on the great weather or seasonality that makes a destination special.

 There’s nothing fun about long queues to see the world’s best sights, particularly as the world rebounds from health scares.
 But getting there just before, or just after the peak tourism periods means you will face less competition anywhere you go.